Logarithmic typical distances in preferential attachment models: Spectral radius of the truncated offspring operator

 We further note that $A_1$ and $X_1$ have the same distribution, while $\abs{A_i}$ and $\abs{X_i}$ have the same distribution for $i\geq 2$, independently of $(A_1,X_1)$ and $X_0$.
 Then, conditionally on $\hat{N}(k)=N(k)=a$, $(X_i)_{i\in[k]}$ and $(A_i)_{i\in[k]}$ have the same distribution, independent of $X_0$.
 Hence,

 Since $\hat{N}(k)$ follows a binomial distribution with $k-1$ trials and success probability $r/(1+r)$, we conclude that

 Combining \eqref{eq_simp_exp_1} and \eqref{eq_simp_exp_2} gives that

-\paragraph{Random walk with independent increments}According to \eqref{def_Tl}, $T_i$ in \eqref{eq_simp_exp_3} is a random walk with initial value $X_0$ and \textit{dependent} increments $A_i$, where the dependence arises from the signs of $(A_i)_{i\geq 1}$.
-To construct a martingale from this, we want the expectation of the increments to be independent of the past.
-Therefore, we construct a new random walk by summing all the increments $A_i$ between two sign changes.
+\paragraph{Random walk with independent increments}According to \eqref{def_Tl}, $T_i$ in \eqref{eq_simp_exp_3} is a random walk with initial value $X_0$ and \textit{dependent} increments $A_i$, where the dependence arises from the signs of $(A_i)_{i\geq 1}$. \zhu{To make} the expectation of the increments to be independent of the past, we construct a new random walk by summing all the increments $A_i$ between two sign changes.

 Define the stopping times $(\tau_i)_{i\geq0}$ recursively such that

 For any $\ell\geq 1$, let

 {By}{} construction all the $A_j$ have the same sign for $j\in[\tau_{i-1}, \tau_i-1]$.
 Hence, the sequence